lastmile-ai/aiconfig/python/src/aiconfig/eval/README.md

 - Each test case is a pair of (data, evaluation_metric).
 - The test data can either be AIConfig _inputs_ or precomputed _outputs_.
 - The evaluation metrics can be general, like string length, or have values that depend on the specific test case (like substring match, see example below).
-- Metrics are represented as floats, but can represent anything numerical: float/int, or any boolean condition (pass/fail).
 - AIConfig eval library runs them through your AIConfig (if necessary) and presents you a table to compare the results.
 Example:

 Inputs: